Contribute to Redroad Outreach

 Published on Thursday, August 11, 2016 @ 6:30 PM CDT

-I was channel surfing the other day and came across the Life Today show.
-Turns out, Beth Moore was teaching.
-She shared a story about how one of her adult daughters was hospitalized when she was a child, due to excessive vomiting.
+Channel surfing, I came across the Life Today show.
+Beth Moore was teaching.
+She shared that one of her daughters was hospitalized as a child due to excessive vomiting.
 During her stay she received several homemade cards from her fellow classmates: "Get well soon."
 (Things of this nature.)
 One of the cards was so endearing, it was gently placed in a mother's keepsake box.
 In a precious child's writing, it reads: I thrupt too!

 Beth said this card resonated with her because although we always need and appreciate the prayers and encouraging words of others, sometimes, what we need most is for someone to identify with our pain and suffering.